srnichols/StampsPattern/docs/COST_OPTIMIZATION_GUIDE.md

 ## 📚 For Newcomers
+Visual guides at a glance:

-Caption: Visual comparison of monthly costs across deployment models and scales.
+- Visual comparison of monthly costs across deployment models and scales

-Caption: Workflow to right-size global edge and data replication for cost.
+- Workflow to right-size global edge and data replication for cost

-Caption: Cost trade-offs of shared, dedicated, and hybrid database models.
+- Cost trade-offs of shared, dedicated, and hybrid database models

-Caption: Strategic loop for continuous cost optimization.
+- Strategic loop for continuous cost optimization

-Caption: Auto-scaling decision flow with cost impact.
+- Auto-scaling decision flow with cost impact

-Caption: Budget hierarchy and alert thresholds to prevent overruns.
+- Budget hierarchy and alert thresholds to prevent overruns

 **What is this guide for?**
 > This guide is your onboarding reference for understanding and optimizing costs in the Azure Stamps Pattern.
 It explains key cost drivers, provides visual breakdowns, and offers step-by-step workflows for reducing spend and maximizing ROI.